Ronald G. Ehrenberg: Professional activities

 Ehrenberg's academic contributions have been primarily in the field of labor economics including the economics of higher education.
 He has authored or edited (sometimes with coauthors) over 30 books and book-length reports.
 He has published over 160 articles in professional journals.

-Ehrenberg has served as a member of the Board of Trustees of the State University of New York from 2010-2017 (SUNY).
+Ehrenberg has served as a member of the Board of Trustees of the State University of New York from 2010 to 2017 (SUNY).

 Labor Economics

 Ehrenberg was the founding editor of "Research in Labor Economics" and served as a co-editor of the Journal of Human Resources.
-He is a research associate at the National Bureau of Economic Research, a research fellow at IZA (berlin) and a Past President of the Society of Labor Economists.
-He is a Fellow of the Society of Labor Economists, of the Labor and Employment Relations Association, and a National Associate of the National Academies of Science and Engineering.
+He is a research associate at the National Bureau of Economic Research and a research fellow at IZA (berlin).
+He is a Past President and a Fellow of the Society of Labor Economists.
+He is a Fellow of the Labor and Employment Relations Association and a National Associate of the National Academies of Science and Engineering.

 He coauthored with Robert S. Smith a leading textbook, Modern Labor Economics: Theory and Public Policy (2017, 13th edition).

 Economics of Higher Education

 Ehrenberg's more recent research has focused on higher education issues.
 In 1998, Ehrenberg founded Cornell Higher Education Research Institute (CHERI) to provide a vehicle for interdisciplinary research on higher education.

 CHERI's current research interests include "the implications of the growing dispersion of wealth across academic institutions, the growing costs and importance of science to universities, the financial challenges facing public higher education, the changing nature of the faculty, governance in academic institutions, improving PhD programs in the humanities and associated social sciences, improving persistence rates in STEM Field majors, and reducing inequality in access to higher education."

-Ehrenberg is a Fellow of the American Educational Research Association, a fellow Emeritus of the TIAA-CREF Institute, and a member of the National Academy of Education.
+Ehrenberg is a Fellow of the American Educational Research Association and a fellow emeritus of the TIAA-CREF Institute.